 - The Mobility International USA website has several articles on traveling abroad with disabilites.

 - Transitions Abroad has a section for traveling, working and studying abroad for persons with disabilities.

-- The U.S. State Department has a special page for traveilng with disabilities.
+- The U.S. State Department has a dedicated page for traveilng with disabilities.